Thursday 5 September 2024

 Sludge- trudging done, I can finally head back to warmer climes.
 Through the window the sun is already a glowing orange orb and soon the last daylight of 2022 will be gone.
 Another year has hurtled past us.
 Where has all the time gone eh!

 Readers you left me in September travelling at full tilt and - as you have guessed from the title- I've continue in similar fashion..
-During the autumn I've blasted doen roads and railways to see temples, churches, monasteries, ancestral homes, amphitheatres and even dancing horses.
+During the autumn I've blasted down roads and railways to see temples, churches, monasteries, ancestral homes, amphitheatres and even dancing horses.

 It's not been an easy ride.
 On the way I've sometimes been travelling at half-steam.
 We've been delayed by burst boilers and flooding, cracked ceilings and falling plaster and freezing fridges and iced lattes.
 Yet still I've steamed on.